Willkommen auf den Seiten des Auswärtigen Amts

 - as delivered –

-1. Germany aligns itself with the statement delivered by Croatia on behalf of the European Union and its Member States.
-Please allow me to add some additional remarks in my national capacity.
+1. Germany aligns itself with the statement delivered by Portugal on behalf of the European Union and its Member States.
+Please allow me to add some remarks in my national capacity.

 Thank you Madam Chair.